The Music Compositions of

 1. Choosing appropriate devices

-My own devices are:
+My own devices were:

 • E-mu Proteus 2 orchestral sound module